 In the context of considering the vaccine platform, it being unknown whether future vaccines (including bretovameran) would perform equally well.

-The PBAC noted that with a 25% or 50% reduction in the VE the weighted ICER increased from $0 to < $5,000 to $15,000 to < $25,000/QALY and $45,000 to < $55,000/QALY, respectively ().
+The PBAC noted that with a 25% or 50% reduction in the VE the weighted ICER increased from $0 to < $5,000 to $15,000 to < $25,000/QALY and $45,000 to < $55,000/QALY, respectively (Table 21).

 The PBAC agreed with the ESC that administration costs were underestimated in the economic analysis (paragraph 6.54).
-The PBAC noted that adjusting administration costs to $10.70 assuming 30% of doses administered in pharmacies increased the weighted ICER from $0 to < $5,000 to $5,000 to < $15,000/QALY ().
+The PBAC noted that adjusting administration costs to $10.70 assuming 30% of doses administered in pharmacies increased the weighted ICER from $0 to < $5,000 to $5,000 to < $15,000/QALY (Table 21).

 The PBAC considered a range of multivariate sensitivity analyses.
-In these analyses the model provided with the PSCR was revised to (i) reflect annual or biannual dosing for each group according to the dosing permitted by ATAGI advice (including doses that may be considered; row A in ); (ii) correct the calculation of VE so that estimates from different time periods were not combined, and the VE wanes to 0 at 12 months (row B in ); and (iii) revised the administration cost to $10.70 ( row C in ).
-The PBAC noted with a 25% reduction in both baseline risk and VE, and weightings to reflect current uptake in the SR groups, the ICER increased to $75,000 to < $95,000/QALY (MSA 1 in ).
-If the baseline risk is reduced by 50% (rather than 25%) the ICER increased to $155,000 to < $255,000/QALY, or if the VE is reduced by 50% (rather than 25%) the ICER increased to $155,000 to < $255,000/QALY (MSA 3 in ).
-If the baseline risk and VE are both reduced by 50%, the ICER increased to $355,000 to < $455,000/QALY (MSA 7 in ).
+In these analyses the model provided with the PSCR was revised to (i) reflect annual or biannual dosing for each group according to the dosing permitted by ATAGI advice (including doses that may be considered; row A in Table 21); (ii) correct the calculation of VE so that estimates from different time periods were not combined, and the VE wanes to 0 at 12 months (row B in Table 21); and (iii) revised the administration cost to $10.70 ( row C in Table 21).
+The PBAC noted with a 25% reduction in both baseline risk and VE, and weightings to reflect current uptake in the SR groups, the ICER increased to $75,000 to < $95,000/QALY (MSA 1 in Table 21).
+If the baseline risk is reduced by 50% (rather than 25%) the ICER increased to $155,000 to < $255,000/QALY, or if the VE is reduced by 50% (rather than 25%) the ICER increased to $155,000 to < $255,000/QALY (MSA 3 in Table 21).
+If the baseline risk and VE are both reduced by 50%, the ICER increased to $355,000 to < $455,000/QALY (MSA 7 in Table 21).
 Overall, the PBAC considered that these results exceeded the value that could be considered cost-effective.
 The PBAC considered that the weighted ICER that would define acceptable cost-effectiveness should be no greater than $15,000/QALY.
 The PBAC noted that cost-effectiveness may vary annually and therefore may be above or below the base case result for a single calendar year but also noted that it needs to be confident that the vaccine is cost-effective in the majority of years in the future.

 Based on the discussion and analyses presented in paragraphs 7.16 to 7.22, the sponsor should provide a revised proposal which provides the PBAC confidence that the platform will be cost-effective and likely to remain cost-effective in most future years, including if considered across a cycle of many years.